TATangZY/Elon-Power/README.md

 ## File Structure

-1. sentiment code: contains all of the .py files related to sentiment analysis
+Elon-Power:
+├───archive:
-2. stocks code: contains all of the .py files related to stocks analysis
-3. stocks: contains all of the numerical data on stocks we used
-4. trends code: contains all of the .py files related to google trends analysis
-5. tweets code: contains all of the .py files related to basic tweet gathering, filtering, and sorting
+├───sentiment code: contains all of the .py files related to sentiment analysis ├───stocks: contains all of the numerical data on stocks we used ├───stocks code: contains all of the .py files related to stocks analysis ├───trends code: contains all of the .py files related to google trends analysis ├───tweets: contains all of the tweet data we used └───tweets code: contains all of the .py files related to basic tweet gathering, filtering, and sorting
-6. tweets: contains all of the tweet data we used

 ## Dataset(s)